samantha-t28/movie-vault/README.md

 </ul>
 ```
 The `Orange` element does not have a key.
 As a result, React will re-render the entire list because it doesn't know that `Orange` is a new addition to the list.

+# Development Dependencies for React Project

+`@react`

+React dependencies handles the following:

+- Manage state
+- Lifecycle Methods: mounting, updating, unmounting
+- Context: share data globally without passing props manually through every level.
+- Performance: useMemo and useCallback (Hooks) to memorize values and functions to avoid unnecessary re-renders.
+- Refs: Directly access and manipulate DOM elements or store mutable values.

+`@react-dom`

+- Provide methods to render React components into the DOM.
+- Updates the DOM when component state or props change.

+`@types/react`

+- Includes React core functionality such as creating components, managing state and props, lifecycle methods, hooks, and JSX.
+- Enables autocomplete and type checking to ensure the types of variables, function parameters, and return values match the expected types.

+`@types/react-dom`

+- Covers React DOM APIs such as rendering components to the DOM and handling events related to the DOM.

+`@vitejs/plugin-react`

+- A Vite plugin build tool that enables fast refresh in development.

+`@eslint`

+- Checks for errors such as typos in variable names or incorrect syntax.
+- Automates code formatting, such as correcting indentation or adding missing semicolons.

+`@eslint-plugin-react`

+- Plugin that enforces React best practices, such as ensuring components are named properly.

+`@eslint-plugin-react-hooks`

+- Checks that you've included all the necessary dependencies when you use Hooks like useEffect or useCallback.
+- Ensures that Hooks are at the top level of the function component, not inside loops, conditions, or nested functions.

+`@eslint-plugin-react-refresh`

+- Allows you to see changes instantly during development.
+Provides instant updates.

+`@vite`

+- Vite is a development build tool that provides an instant server start, allowing for fast project refreshes.
+- With Fast Hot Module Replacement, it allows you to see changes instantly in the browser as you edit your code.
+- Updates only the specific module that was changed, rather than reloading the entire page.

+`@nodemon`

+- Automatically restarts Node.js application when it detect file changes.
+- Eliminate the needs to manually stop and restart the server during development.